25 Small Animals: Names, Fun Facts and Pictures

 Chinchilla

-Degus are small rodents native to Chile.
-They are social animals and typically live in groups of up to 100 individuals.
-Degus have a lifespan of around 6-8 years and are known for their unique dental structure, which allows them to grind their teeth in a side-to-side motion.
-They are also popular as pets due to their friendly and curious nature, but require a specialized diet and environment to thrive.
-In the wild, degus play an important role in their ecosystem as seed dispersers and prey for predators such as owls and foxes.
+Degu are small rodents native to Chile.
+They are highly social and live in large groups.
+With a lifespan of 6–8 years, degus are known for their unique teeth and friendly nature.
+They require a proper diet and environment to stay healthy.
+In the wild, they act as seed dispersers and serve as prey for owls and foxes.

 Conclusion